-The “EU Guidance on due diligence for EU businesses to address the risk of forced labour in their operations and supply chains” (the Guidance) was already announced by the EU Commission in its Trade Policy Review, published on 18 February 2021.
+The EU Guidance on due diligence for EU businesses to address the risk of forced labour in their operations and supply chains ('the Guidance') was announced by the EU Commission in its trade policy review, published on 18 February 2021.
 In that policy document, the Commission declared that it would bridge the time until binding supply chain due diligence legislation is adopted with providing guidance to assist EU businesses in taking appropriate measures to avoid forced labour practices in their supply chains.

 Although there might be a certain general understanding of what forced labour means, the Guidance provides an overview of different types that fall under the international legal definition of forced labour as laid down in Art.2 of the ILO Convention No.29.
-Herein, forced labour is defined as “all work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily'.
+Herein, forced labour is defined as 'all work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily'.

-- Restrictions of the movement of workers linked with other coercive methods, such as threats;
+- restrictions of the movement of workers linked with other coercive methods, such as threats;

-- Irregular, delayed or deferred non-payment of wages in order to bind employees to perform specific work;
+- irregular, delayed or deferred non-payment of wages in order to bind employees to perform specific work;

-- Restrictions to leave the host country without permission of the employer;
+- restrictions to leave the host country without permission of the employer;

-- Use of “labour discipline”, i.e., imposing work as a sanction for failure with company rules or not meeting production quota for example; and
+- use of 'labour discipline', ie imposing work as a sanction for failure with company rules or not meeting production quota for example; and

 According to the Guidance identified red flags can be grouped into the following three categories:

-Risk factors linked to countries, including:
+1. Risk factors linked to countries, including:

-- Jurisdictions outlawing peaceful strikes;
+- jurisdictions outlawing peaceful strikes;

-- Countries conducting prison labour programmes;
+- countries conducting prison labour programmes;

-- Countries with state-orchestrated programmes, such as labour or vocational programmes targeting minorities; and
+- countries with state-orchestrated programmes, such as labour or vocational programmes targeting minorities; and

-- Countries that did not ratify the ILO Conventions or lack in adequate implementation of such.
+- countries that did not ratify the ILO Conventions or lack in adequate implementation of such.

-- Workers in on-site accommodation, or off-site accommodation linked to the employer;
+- workers in on-site accommodation, or off-site accommodation linked to the employer;

-- Absence of written employment contracts;
+- absence of written employment contracts;

-- Presence of children and adolescents in the workplace, in particular in hazardous environments; and
+- presence of children and adolescents in the workplace, in particular in hazardous environments; and

-- Workers recruited via third parties including government recruiters.
+- workers recruited via third parties including government recruiters.

-Risk factors linked to debts, comprising of:
+3. Risk factors linked to debts, comprising:

-- Workers not having free access to their identity and residency document;
+- workers not having free access to their identity and residency document;

-- Restrictions on the ability of workers to freely dispose of their wages; and
+- restrictions on the ability of workers to freely dispose of their wages; and

-- Existence of credit-arrangements and debt schemes for workers.
+- existence of credit-arrangements and debt schemes for workers.

-The Guidance also emphasizes that forced labour is a crime under international law as well as according to most domestic legal systems.
+The Guidance also emphasises that forced labour is a crime under international law as well as according to most domestic legal systems.
 Companies are therefore strongly urged to also report any form of detected forced labour to competent authorities.

 At the core of the Guidance lies the recommendation to businesses to conduct effective corporate due diligence that should be embedded into corporate policies and compliance management systems in general and needs to be on-going, proactive and reactive.
-The Guidance highlights for example the necessity, as regards forced labour risks, to carry out extensive stakeholder engagement (e.g. with trade unions, civil society or other experts) in areas with heightened risks.
+The Guidance highlights for example the necessity, as regards forced labour risks, to carry out extensive stakeholder engagement (eg with trade unions, civil society or other experts) in areas with heightened risks.
 Training for staff and suppliers in high risk areas should be increased, and stronger prequalification processes for suppliers is recommended.

-The EU Guidance refers to the OECD Guidelines for Multinational Companies and the UN Guiding Principles on Business and Human Rights, thereby increasing the relevance and universality of these soft law instruments in the realms of corporate human rights due diligence.
-In its Guidance the Commission also explicitly refers to its forthcoming Sustainable Corporate Governance legislation, i.e. the EU’s Supply Chain Due Diligence Directive that amongst other things will include corporate due diligence obligations as regards forced labour.
+The Guidance refers to the OECD Guidelines for Multinational Companies and the UN Guiding Principles on Business and Human Rights, thereby increasing the relevance and universality of these soft law instruments in the realms of corporate human rights due diligence.
+In its Guidance the Commission also explicitly refers to its forthcoming Sustainable Corporate Governance legislation, ie the EU’s Supply Chain Due Diligence Directive that amongst other things will include corporate due diligence obligations as regards forced labour.
 This EU Commission’s proposal is expected to be published later this year.
 Apart from the EU-level, there are already several domestic supply chain due diligence laws in place in Europe – as in France, the Netherlands, Germany and Norway – requiring companies to exert the leverage they have on business partners and to operate thoroughly within their global supply and value chains.

-The EU Guidance is not the first of its kind addressing forced labour with responsible business practice guidelines in recent times.
+The Guidance is not the first of its kind addressing forced labour with responsible business practice guidelines in recent times.
 There have already been several national and international informal guidelines for globally operating companies aiming at preventing, detecting, mitigating, and ceasing forced labour issues.
 By publishing this Guidance, the EU aligns with those and demonstrates its commitment towards establishing and imposing mandatory human rights due diligence obligations on companies via EU legislation in the near future.

 The imminent relevance for companies to conduct thorough due diligence (as regards forced labour in particular) is – apart from improving the global human rights’ situation – underscored by increasing litigation risks in all areas of law, including alongside civil liability also administrative and criminal responsibility.